 Here’s what I’ve learned.
 So, the person says, “I really want to work with you.
 Let’s do it,” and then they go home and they start having fear of failure or fear of success.
 It’s happened to me, too.

 In my experience, many, many times especially in my early days, I have limited myself and gotten in my own way just when I was starting to take a big step towards my goals.
 I stopped myself and I essentially got in my own way by backing out, by being wishy-washy and going back on a decision that I made.
 I’ve seen this happen over and over again with clients, too.

 What happens is we have our big dreams and we say to ourselves that we’ll do anything to make them happen, but then when given an opportunity we sabotage our own success, and usually and ironically, it’s because of the fear of success or the fear of overwhelm.

 So, because it takes one to know one, if I sense that this is going on, depending on the client, I will actually gently ask if this financial discomfort that they’re experiencing could be a limiting belief.
-I tell them that I’ve had people go through the Client Attraction programs and realize that the limitation that they had around getting to the next level was actually rooted and created by their own mindset.
+I tell them that I’ve had people go through the The Leveraged Business programs and realize that the limitation that they had around getting to the next level was actually rooted and created by their own mindset.
 Once we examine their business and their success mindset, most people find a way to make the investment.

 When you call it out and put words to their worry, people will then realize, “Oh, I am just getting in my own way,” and they will make the investment.
 I tell them this is what our coaching is about.
 It’s about really looking at that client’s perspective around business success and around making money in their business and then taking massive action on it.
 It’s not just the marketing.